project-sunbird/project-sunbird.github.io/pages/developer-docs/index.md

 - Improving the build process and tools
 - Contributing to the documentation

 We know that before you can even start contributing,getting set up to work on Sunbird and finding a bug that's a good fit for your skills can be a challenge.
 We're always looking for ways to improve that process and make Sunbird more open, accessible and easier to participate in.The Developer documentation provides all that’s needed from installing Sunbird to contributing.
-It also provided the information related to Sunbird APIs, SDKs, and other developer resources.
+It also provided the information related to Sunbird APIs, SDKs, and other developer resources .